 Nature healing for depression symptoms, anxiety attacks and stress

-Many of us instinctively know that time spent in nature is great for both the body and mind, but now a growing body of research is scientifically proving its benefit for depression symptoms, anxiety attacks & stress relief.
+Many of us instinctively know that time spent in nature is great for both the body and mind, but now a growing body of research is scientifically proving its benefit for depression symptoms, anxiety attacks and stress relief.

 Our ancient ancestors knew the immense healing power of spending time in natural surrounds – the idea of nature as a healer can be found in the earliest documented histories of China, Greece, Persia, Tibet and many others.
 Ayurveda, the ancient healing tradition of India, also recommends spending time in nature every day.

 They knew what science and research is only just beginning to understand – that the healing power of nature can have a marked effect on mental wellbeing.
 A dose of nature is increasingly recognised as both the cure and prevention of many ailments.

 A lack of exposure to natural surrounds, or ‘nature deprivation’, is seen as a cause behind the marked increase of many modern ills, including depression symptoms, anxiety attacks and behavioural problems in children.
 According to many researchers, it’s no coincidence that as disconnection from nature have grown dramatically, so have mental disorders such as depression.
 In fact, city dwellers have a 20 percent higher risk of anxiety disorders and a 40 percent higher risk of mood disorders when compared to people living closer to nature.
 Hippocrates, the father of modern medicine, recognised this when he coined the phrase: “Nature cures—not the physician.”

 Biophilia – the innate human need to care about and connect with nature